KINGSABRI/packetgen-wiki/Create-Custom-Protocol.md

 Then `Packet#calc_checksum` and `Packet#calc_length` will calculate all checksum and length fields in all headers, including yours.

 If your header class is not an application layer one, you should define a `body` field of type `PacketGen::Types::String`.
 This will allow `Packet#parse` to automagically parse headers embedded in yours.
 Same magic will happen for `Packet#to_s`, `Packet#encapsulate`, `Packet#decapsulate` and `Packet#add`.

+## Header minimal API

+`PacketGen::Header::Base` and `PacketGen::Header::ASN1Base` are provided to simplify writing of new headers.
+But they may not be so useful for some protocol types.

+So, here is minimal API needed by PacketGen to handle a header class.

+A header MUST have accessors:
+* `#packet` : get/set packet to which header belongs.

+A header MUST respond to:
+* `#protocol_name`: get protocol name, usually class name as a String, without module path,
+* `#method_name`: get method name, usually same as protocol name but downcase.
+  This name is used as accessor from packet to access header object,
+* `#read`: method to parse binary string and decode header,
+* `#parse?`: return `true` if decoded header is correct.
+Used when guessing if header may be decoded from binary string.
+An example of use if checking first 4-bit field for IP version in a IP/IPv6 header.